Pistos/spa-seed/README.md

 ### Usage

-Then start the server with:
+Start the server with:

 ``` bash
     ./start-server.sh
 ```

-Stop the server with SIGINT (Ctrl-C).
+Stop the server with SIGINT (Ctrl-C), SIGTERM or SIGKILL.

 ## Frontend

-A Single-Page Application (SPA) built with [Vue.js](http://vuejs.org/).
+A Single-Page Application (SPA) built with [Vue.js](http://vuejs.org/) and websockets.

 ### Requirements